Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Introduction

 Different approaches to deal with this problem have been suggested.
 One way of dealing with this is by taking a local in time approach \cite{time_local_farhat}.
-In this approach the \gls{ROM} switches basis for different time intervals.
-This means that the \gls{ROM} can employ a smaller basis, since each basis is specialized to deal with a certain time interval.
-Switching between basis during simulation can also be done in a structure-preserving (energy-conserving) manner \cite{KLEIN2024112697}.
-A related approach is updating the basis during the \gls{ROM} simulation to be more robust to changes in simulation conditions \cite{adaptive_basis}.
-In \cite{Grimberg} a Petrov-Galerkin approach is suggested, which leads to more stable \glspl{ROM} when using a small \gls{POD} basis than the standard Galerkin approach.
-In \cite{ROM_closure} it is suggested to add a closure model to the \gls{ROM} to account for a small \gls{POD} basis.
-The closure model is then tasked with modeling the interaction between the part of the flow that is covered by the \gls{POD} basis and the part which is removed.
-Another suggestion is to construct \glspl{ROM} on nonlinear reduced subspaces instead of linear ones.
-In \cite{klein2024entropystablemodelreductiononedimensional} a more accurate representation of the solution space is obtained using rational quadratic manifolds.
-Here the \gls{ROM} construction was also performed in a structure-preserving (entropy-stable) manner, yielding stability of the \gls{ROM}.
+In this approach, the \gls{ROM} switches basis for different time intervals.
+This means that the \gls{ROM} can employ a smaller basis, since each basis is specialized to deal with a specific time interval.
+Switching between bases during simulation can also be done in a structure-preserving (energy-conserving) manner \cite{KLEIN2024112697}.
+A related approach is to update the basis during the \gls{ROM} simulation to make it more robust to changes in simulation conditions \cite{adaptive_basis}.
+In \cite{Grimberg}, a Petrov-Galerkin approach is suggested, which leads to more stable \glspl{ROM} when using a small \gls{POD} basis than the standard Galerkin approach.
+In \cite{ROM_closure}, it is suggested to add a closure model to the \gls{ROM} to account for a small \gls{POD} basis.
+The closure model is then tasked with modeling the interaction between the part of the flow that is covered by the \gls{POD} basis and the part that is removed.
+Another suggestion is to construct \glspl{ROM} on non-linear reduced subspaces instead of linear ones.
+In \cite{klein2024entropystablemodelreductiononedimensional}, a more accurate representation of the solution space is obtained using rational quadratic manifolds.
+Here, the \gls{ROM} construction was also performed in a structure-preserving (entropy-stable) manner, yielding stability of the \gls{ROM}.